Assault & Aggravated Assault

 Class 5 felony charges are the most lenient that can come from vehicular aggravated assault convictions.
 A class 5 felony carries a minimum sentence of 9 months.
 Vehicular aggravated assault can result in a class 2 felony depending on the victim, the severity of the injury, the driver’s impairment, and other factors.
 This carries a minimum prison sentence of 4 years.

 Vehicular aggravated assault is a serious charge in Arizona.
 The nature of the crime means it usually comes with other penalties as well, such as DUI and reckless driving.
-If you are faced with any charges related to vehicular aggravated assault, contact the Stewart Law Group to set up a FREE case evaluation and prepare for the road ahead.
+If you are faced with any charges related to vehicular aggravated assault, contact a Phoenix vehicular assault attorney at Stewart Law Group to set up a FREE case evaluation and prepare for the road ahead.

 What Our Clients Have to Say: